amd/Quark/docs/source/onnx/optional_utilities.rst

        model,
        input,
        model_output_path,
-       opset_version=17,
+       opset_version=21,
        input_names=['input'],
        output_names=['output'],
    )

-- **Opset Versions**: Models with opset 17 are recommended.
+- **Opset Versions**: Models with opset 21 or higher are recommended.
 Models must use opset 10 or higher to be quantized.
 If models use an opset lower than 10, you should reconvert them to ONNX from their original framework using a later opset.
 Alternatively, refer to the usage of the version converter for the `ONNX Version Converter <https://github.com/onnx/onnx/blob/main/docs/VersionConverter.html>`__.
 Opset 10 does not support some node fusions and might not achieve the best performance.
-We recommend updating the model to opset 17 for better performance.
+We recommend updating the model to opset 21 or higher for better performance.
 Moreover, per-channel quantization is supported for models using opset 13 or higher.

 - **Large Models > 2GB**: Because of the 2 GB file size limit of Protobuf, additional data for ONNX models exceeding 2 GB is stored separately.
 Ensure that the ``.onnx`` file and the data files are placed in the same directory.
 Also, set the ``use_external_data_format`` parameter to ``True`` for large models when quantizing.

 Pre-processing on the Float Model